Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/README.md

 - Common issues and fixes: `docs/troubleshooting.md`.

 ## How AI was used in this project
-- Assisted with major README refactors so the overview/quick start now points readers to the right docs.
+- Assisted with the README refactor so the overview/quick start now points readers at the right docs.
-- Helped spot subtle mission/EKF inconsistencies during multi-drone runs by surfacing telemetry logs and explaining the spawn/yaw gating.
-- Generated draft documentation pulls (this very intro, mission language pointers, etc.) that you later edited and polished.
+- Generated the draft documentation text you later edited, including intro plus language/mission pointers.
-- Created cover art/thumbnail ideas for the screencast and quickstart sections to keep the tutorial story cohesive.
+- Suggested cover art/thumbnail ideas for the screencast so the tutorial story stays cohesive.
+- Fast prototyping partner for text/code experiments.
+- Helped understand the ROS 2 ↔ PX4 bridge by summarizing the structure from the code/docs.
+- Caveats to remember:
+  - Don’t hand over total control; review every suggestion before applying it.
+  - Use the tool as a guided assistant, not an autopilot—steer it, don’t let it steer you.